 Make Sure that the Boots Won’t Slip

 Have you ever worn footwear that seemed to change with the weather?
 It’s a very annoying conundrum that not only put you at risk of falling but foot injuries as well.
 Boots are sometimes no different, especially the lower quality varieties being sold to consumers.
 But that doesn’t mean you should settle for less, particularly if you’re a law enforcement officer.
-You want to be sure that your boots will get you through your shift, no matter if it’s rain, sleet, snow, or indoors.
+You want to be sure that your best correctional officer boots will get you through your shift, no matter if it’s rain, sleet, snow, or indoors.
 In order for this to happen, always check the tread for areas that you think will become a problem later when you’re outside.
 You can do this by taking note of any portions that you think could use more gaps, or areas that seem to not have a deep enough depth.

 What You should know About Size

 Of course, the first thing you’ll want to do when looking for any new pair of footwear is to check if the sizing is accurate to what your average shoe size.
 This can sometimes be hard to tell right away, especially when certain boots that you think won’t fit anywhere near the level that you would expect them to fit snugly.
 Although it’s not always a common issue with correctional boots, you should still keep this in mind and compare any brand to your own foot measurements.
 Look at both length and width too, particularly if you have a wider than average arch.
 And don’t be afraid to go up a size if you need to.
 Or, maybe you won’t have to change any sizes at all!
 Some sizes with naturally feel tight no matter what, that is, until the break-in period is over.

 Is Water Resistance Really Resistant?